 The CATS infrastructure comprises a fixed riser platform, a pipeline and a reception and processing terminal.

 The CATS riser platform is located in Block 22/10a of the Central North Sea.
 Bridge linked to the North Everest platform, it gathers natural gas from a number of fields.

 The CATS pipeline is a 36" diameter, 404 kilometre (250 mile) pipeline with the capacity to handle up to 48 million standard cubic metres (1.7 billion standard cubic feet) of natural gas per day.

 The CATS terminal on Teesside is situated within a 29-hectare site.
 The CATS gas processing plant on the CATS terminal comprises two gas processing trains, each with capacity of around 17 million standard cubic metres (600 million standard cubic feet) per day.
 CATS delivers gas directly into the National Transmission System, and liquid products are exported via pipelines to nearby 3rd party facilities for onward processing or storage.

 CATS currently transports gas from over 30 producing fields in the Central North Sea and in 2017 delivered over 5 billion cubic metres of gas to UK markets (approximately 14% of UK gas production and 7% of demand).

 Owners, Operators & Partners

-Antin Infrastructure Partners is the majority owner of CATS via its wholly owner subsidiary CATS Management Limited with 99 per cent equity.
+Antin Infrastructure Partners is the majority owner of CATS via its portfolio company CATS Management Limited with 99 per cent equity.
 Other partners are Eni and ConocoPhillips.